15.3 Using coroutines to describe algorithms

 F := F * N

 When PlainFactorial is generated it executes statements until the first execution of PlainFactorial.suspend.
-An invocation of ++++
+A subsequent resume of PlainFactorial will continue execution after this suspend.

-Explanation, perhaps OSD showing the recursion.
-PlainFactorial.getNext will then return the factorial of 1 which is 1.
-Subsequent invocations will return the next factorial as shown below:
+PlainFactorial.getNext will return the factorial of 1 which is 1.
+Subsequent resumes will return the next factorial as shown below:

 UsingPlainFactorial: obj